mtorpey/wooden-ships/3-advanced.md

 ammunition and their capabilities as regards range, effectiveness, and loading times.

-1. Roundshot: As roundshot is the only type of ammunition used in the Basic Game, there is no change in its use in the Advanced Game.
+1.  *Roundshot*: As roundshot is the only type of ammunition used in the Basic Game, there is no change in its use in the Advanced Game.

     a.
 The range of roundshot is still ten hexes.

     b.
 Roundshot does not modify the Hit Tables.

     c.
 One broadside may be loaded with roundshot in one turn.

-2. Chainshot: This type of ammunition was used to destroy rigging in order to immobilize enemy vessels.
+2.  *Chainshot*: This type of ammunition was used to destroy rigging in order to immobilize enemy vessels.

     a.
 Chainshot has a maximum range of three hexes.

     b.
 Chainshot increases the Basic Hit Table by the amount found in the chainshot section under Optional modifiers of HDT.
 Chainshot lacks the penetrating ability of shot, and "H" and "G" hits count as misses when it is used.

     c.
 Chainshot is loaded in one turn.

     d.
 The British may never fire chainshot.

-3. Doubleshot: A highly effective type of ammunition when fired at close range, doubleshot was generally a double load of roundshot.
+3.  *Doubleshot*: A highly effective type of ammunition when fired at close range, doubleshot was generally a double load of roundshot.

     a.
 Doubleshot has a range of just one hex.

     b.
 Doubleshot increases the Hit table number by the amount indicated in the Optional modifier of the HDT.

     c.
 Two moves are required to load doubleshot.
 "DS" is marked in the load section of the ship's log for two consecutive turns.
 On the turn following this, the doubleshot may be fired.
 The other broadside may not be reloaded during either of the two turns.
 Once a ship has begun loading doubleshot, it is committed to firing it.

 4. Grapeshot: Grapeshot is used exclusively against the enemy crew.
     Grape was composed of canister or langridge.
 It was ineffective against the ship itself but devastating against exposed crewmen.

     a.
 Grapeshot has a range of one hex.

     b.
 The Hit Tables are not used with grapeshot.
 Instead, the modified Hit Table number represents the number of crew squares destroyed.

     c.
 Only one turn is needed to load a broadside with grapeshot.

     d.
 Grapeshot cannot be fired against an opposing ship whose crew is in the second or later turn of melee with the firing ship.

 5. Loaded ammunition cannot be changed without firing out the first type of shot.

-6. Carronades always carry the same type of shot as the regular broadside even if the broadside has changed the type shot before the carronades have fired.
+6. Carronades always carry the same type of shot as the regular broadside even if the broadside has changed the type of shot before the carronades have fired.

 7. If the target ship has a boarding party, it receives an additional crew square loss over and above the normal crew loss.

-(To clarify point 7: I understand this to mean that if the target ship has one or more boarding parties, it (the target ship) receives an additional crew square loss over and above the normal crew loss.

 ### C. Sink and Explode